os-fpga/1st-CLaaS/KernelDevelopersReference.md

   - `ready`: The receiver is willing to accept the data.
   - `avail`: The transmitter has data to deliver.
   - `data`: The data.

-Currently, the data transfer is packetized, and the infrastructure processes packets rather serially (though the intent is to change this).
-The `xfer_size_in_bytes` signals specify the number of bytes in the packet and the number of bytes that must be produced for the packet by the kernel (as requested by the client).
-Your kernel should be designed to ignore these signals, which are expected to disappear.

 # Development Using this Framework

 Any means of delivering this kernel can be utilized, but we are partial to developing with TL-Verilog in Makerchip.

 ## Makerchip and TL-Verilog